lash0000/CAP101/README.md

 This is Node.js Serverless Framework App based that empowers Express.js way.

 ## Installation
+> [!TIP]
+> For just a wacky-hacky experience you may wanted to run `automated-install` with PowerShell (Admin).

 > [!NOTE]
-> During installation, just ignore warning errors from mismanaged versions of `serverless-dotenv-plugin` and `serverless-offline` if you need to add more libraries just do `npm install <pkgname> --force`.
+> During npm installation, just ignore warning errors from mismanaged versions of `serverless-dotenv-plugin` and `serverless-offline` if you need to add more libraries just do `npm install <pkgname> --force`.

 ```term
 npm install --force